Alluxio/alluxio/docs/en/Overview.md

 Follow [Install Alluxio Cluster with HA]({{ '/en/deploy/Install-Alluxio-Cluster-with-HA.html' | relativize_url }}) to deploy an Alluxio cluster with High Availability (HA) by running multiple Alluxio master processes on different nodes in the system.

 ## Kubernetes
-See [Install Alluxio on Kubernetes]({{ '/en/kubernetes/Install-Alluxio-On-Kubernetes.html' | relativize_url }}) on how to install Alluxio (Dora) on Kubernetes via
+See [Install Alluxio on Kubernetes]({{ '/en/kubernetes/Install-Alluxio-On-Kubernetes.html' | relativize_url }}) on how to install Alluxio on Kubernetes via
-[Helm](https://helm.sh/), a kubernetes package manager, and [Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), a kubernetes extension for managing applications.
+[Helm](https://helm.sh/), a Kubernetes package manager, and [Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), a Kubernetes extension for managing applications.

 Check out these 2 short videos on deployment and best practices with configurations & recommendations: